Purposeful Pilates includes Progression

 // Well-structured programming is part of good cueing.
 When a program is appropriately layered you give clients the opportunity to build their understanding and relationship with the body.
 It means that you are not needing to give as many cues to the class in general.
 It means that as a teacher you can focus on identifying those clients who need more modifications or adaptations.

-This sort of purposeful programming and progression is relevant to both individualised and group class settings.
+This sort of purposeful pilates programming and progression is relevant to both individualised and group class settings.
 The safest way for a group instructor to create a consistent client group who build strength not injuries is to create term-based programs with an articulated goal and progression.
 In itself, it is not a solution to huge class sizes where there are too many people for the teacher to safely supervise.
 My philosophy is simple - it focuses on class planning not class cramming.

 How do we build a program in a group setting?